Icosahedral symmetry: Isomorphism of I with A5

 It is useful to describe explicitly what the isomorphism between I and A5 looks like.
 In the following table, permutations Pi and Qi act on 5 and 12 elements respectively, while the rotation matrices Mi are the elements of I. If Pk is the product of taking the permutation Pi and applying Pj to it, then for the same values of i, j and k, it is also true that Qk is the product of taking Qi and applying Qj, and also that premultiplying a vector by Mk is the same as premultiplying that vector by Mi and then premultiplying that result with Mj, that is Mk = Mj × Mi.
 Since the permutations Pi are all the 60 even permutations of 12345, the one-to-one correspondence is made explicit, therefore the isomorphism too.

+This non-abelian simple group is the only non-trivial normal subgroup of the symmetric group on five letters.
+Since the Galois group of the general quintic equation is isomorphic to the symmetric group on five letters, and this normal subgroup is simple and non-abelian, the general quintic equation does not have a solution in radicals.
+The proof of the Abel–Ruffini theorem uses this simple fact, and Felix Klein wrote a book that made use of the theory of icosahedral symmetries to derive an analytical solution to the general quintic equation.
+A modern exposition is given in Tóth (2002).

 Commonly confused groups

 The following groups all have order 120, but are not isomorphic: